tjluoma/office2011/README.md

 This is most often useful for when you are setting up a new Mac.

-Setting up _more_ than one Mac?
-Run this script on one Mac, and then copy the `~/Downloads/Office2011/` folder from one computer to another after the installation is finished.
+If you are setting up _more_ than one Mac, you can run this script on *one* Mac, and then copy the `~/Downloads/Office2011/` folder from one computer to another after the installation is finished.
 That way you will not need to re-download the files, which should save time and bandwidth.

 Note that *all* downloads come from Microsoft’s official servers.
 You are not downloading them off GitHub, or my website, or any other random site.
 These are official distributions.
-(See [HeiDoc.net][1] for more information.)

 (_Nerdy Technical Security Details_: The script verifies the checksum of each download using `shasum -a 256` to verify that it has not been tampered with or changed.
 If it does not match, installation will immediately stop.)